Once upon a bit, back in the nineties,

 However, as the technology has evolved, more and more projects have been created to address real-world problems.
 Bitcoin (BTC) seeks to address the inherent unfairness of the global monetary system, and other networks like Ripple (XRP) have created near-instant cross-border payment solutions, minus the extortionate fees associated with international bank transactions.
 XRP finally won its case against the SEC in July 2023 (a case in litigation since 2020) after successfully arguing XRP wasn’t a security.

-The SEC now has three other cryptocurrencies in their sights: Cardano, Solana, and Polygon.
+The SEC had three other cryptocurrencies in their sights: Cardano, Solana, and Polygon.
 Cardano, led by Input-Output Global, has rejected the SEC’s claim that ADA is a security by responding to the SEC complaints, saying: “Under no circumstances is ADA a security under U.S. securities laws.
 It never has been.”
+As expected, the SEC dropped its case because it was without any substance.
+Much like its current chair, Gary Gensler.

 It’s not just about the financial system.
 Decentralised blockchains will disrupt (and improve) Supply Chain Management, Data Management, Insurance, Data Storage, Charity, Voting, Governance, Health, and Energy Management.